 Many people think that ecotourism is nature tourism, with the “eco-“ root coming from words or principles like ecosystem or ecology.
 Ecotourism’s roots do lie within nature tourism, but its meaning has expanded to include much more.
 Ecotourism is not simply “responsible tourism,” either.
 Responsible tourism could mean anything from staying at resorts with energy-efficient appliances to packing out your trash after a camping trip, and “responsible tourism” could be applied to virtually any aspect of the tourism industry.
 Perhaps the best definition of what ecotourism truly is is a simple, short acronym used by the East African tour operator Eco-Resorts.
 Eco- stands for “Environmentally and Community Oriented.”

 Tourism itself is the biggest sector of business in the world economy, responsible for over 230 million jobs and 10% of the gross domestic product (GDP) worldwide.
-For 83% of developing countries, tourism is the principle foreign exchange earner, and it is the top earner for 1/3 of the world’s poorest nations.
+For 83% of developing countries, tourism is the principal foreign exchange earner, and it is the top earner for 1/3 of the world’s poorest nations.

 With the growing momentum of the green movement, ecotourism and responsible travel may prove to be a huge income generator, especially for developing countries.
 Ecotourism is growing increasingly more popular and trendy, but this newfound popularity is a cause for concern for many people, from the communities intended to benefit from ecotourism to operators and even major international organizations like the UN.